Example: Measuring T1

 Then compile the circuits.
 We tweak the settings so that the shots are averaged by the server, so that we don’t need to.
 The results therefore return as sampled probabilities.

-Extract the results
+Extract and plot the results

 def exp_func(x, a, b, c):